 Introduction

-Aspirin was indicated in the past as an alternative to oral anticoagulation for the prevention of thromboembolism in patients with atrial fibrillation (AF) and a CHA2DS2-VASc score of 11.
-The AVERROES trial (Apixaban Versus Acetylsalicylic Acid to Prevent Stroke in Atrial Fibrillation Patients Who Have Failed or Are Unsuitable for Vitamin K Antagonist Treatment) was the first large randomized controlled trial of a non-vitamin-K-antagonist oral anticoagulant (DOAC) vs. aspirin in an AF population and showed no significant difference in major bleeding between apixaban and aspirin2.
-Accordingly, after the publication of the AVERROES results, guidelines changed and do not recommend its use anymore3-5.
-However, the level of evidence of these recommendations was moderate3-5, given that it was supported by a single RCT which was prematurely terminated2.
+Aspirin was recommended in the past as an alternative to oral anticoagulation for the prevention of thromboembolism in patients with atrial fibrillation (AF) and a CHA2DS2-VASc score of 11.
+The AVERROES trial (Apixaban Versus Acetylsalicylic Acid to Prevent Stroke in Atrial Fibrillation Patients Who Have Failed or Are Unsuitable for Vitamin K Antagonist Treatment) was the first large randomized controlled trial of a non-vitamin-K-antagonist oral anticoagulant (NOAC, also called direct oral anticoagulant, DOAC) vs. aspirin in an AF population and showed no significant difference in major bleeding between apixaban and aspirin2.
+Current guidelines do not recommend the use of aspirin for stroke prevention3-5.
+The supposed beneficial effect of aspirin compared to placebo/control is supported by a single RCT which was prematurely terminated, with marked internal heterogeneity for the aspirin effect between anticoagulation-eligible and anticoagulation-ineligible patients [SPAF trial 1991].

-Evidence from cross-sectional data indicate that a considerable proportion of AF patients are still treated with aspirin, even after the results of the AVERROES trial6-15.
+A considerable proportion of AF patients worldwide are still treated with aspirin6-15.
 The phase-II GLORIA-AF (Global Registry on Long-Term Oral Antithrombotic Treatment in Patients with Atrial Fibrillation) investigators reported a global mean percentage of 11% aspirin-prescribed patients at baseline in newly diagnosed AF15.
 Of note, 20% of AF-patients with a CHA2DS2VASc score 1 and 10% of patients at high risk for ischemic stroke were treated with aspirin5.
-These substantially high numbers are potentially attributed to a perceived lower hemorrhagic risk of aspirin compared to oral anticoagulants.
-The GARFIELD-AF study (Global Anticoagulant Registry in the FIELD-Atrial Fibrillation) demonstrated an increasing pattern of antiplatelet use in AF patients for each increase in the HAS-BLED score16.
+These high use of aspirin has been attributed to a perceived lower hemorrhagic risk of aspirin compared to oral anticoagulants.
+The GARFIELD-AF study (Global Anticoagulant Registry in the FIELD-Atrial Fibrillation) demonstrated increasing antiplatelet use with each increase in HAS-BLED score points16.

 Recently, three large randomized controlled trials in non-AF populations compared aspirin vs. DOACs at doses which are approved for AF 17, 18, 19.
-These studies provide further data about the safety profile of DOACs vs. aspirin and could be used to strengthen the level of evidence of the recommendations about the use of antiplatelets in patients with AF.
+These studies provide further data about the safety profile of DOACs vs. aspirin and could be used to strengthen the level of evidence of the recommendations about the safety of antiplatelets in patients with AF.

 In this context, we performed a systematic review and meta-analysis of randomized controlled trials which compared aspirin vs. a DOAC at doses approved for AF and reported bleeding outcomes.